luvres/flask/smartfrete/README.md

-## Flask with uWSGI and Python 3.8.2
+## Flask with uWSGI and Python 3.8.7
-### With Pandas, requests, openrouteservice, geopy
+### With Pandas, requests, openrouteservice, geopy, sklearn
 -----

 #### Pull image